-The next regular meeting of the Montgomery County Board of Education is Monday, May 20, 2013 at 7:00 PM.
+The next regular meeting of the Montgomery County Board of Education is Monday, April 20, 2015 at 7:00 PM.
 The meeting will be held at 703 Dobbins Street in Mount Vernon.
-Please see AGENDA here.

 Flexibility Options Presentation HERE...- This is a slide presentation as presented by Louis Erste, Charter Schools Division of the Georgia Department of Education.
 This presentation was made at the monthly meeting of the Montgomery County Board of Education, February 18th.